 Once you learn there is no easy way other than to pursue something you are passionate about, this should hopefully cast doubt over your expectations about bringing large amounts of money from your fledgeling business ideas.
 But that’s a good thing!
-We need to be removed of these expectations to take the next step forward.
+One cannot move forward with such lofty expectations.

 Step 1: Give yourself focussing time away from your 9-5 job

 Almost everyone has some spare time.
-If possible limit the hours of your day job to no longer than your contracted hours – unless you are getting paid overtime you are freely giving away precious time needed to change your future.
+Try to work no longer than your contracted hours if possible.
+Unless you are getting overtime payments, you are freely giving away precious time needed to change your future.
 If you break the habit of overworking you will free up more mental energy to devote to being creative.

 Step 2: Develop a sense of personal brand

 Gone are the days where company loyalty paid and where people stayed in the same job for 40 years.
 In those days companies took the primary responsibility for your career, but since the demise of final salary pensions and the ascent of the gig economy, this responsibility has migrated to the employer.